slogan621/LiquidCrystal_I2C/README.md

 Arduino Instructions

 Copy to the libraries dir of the IDE using standard process.
-Then load one of the sketches into the IDE in exampiles directory, compile, burn to device as usual.
+Then load one of the sketches into the IDE in examples directory, compile, burn to device as usual.

 Linux Instructions